argoproj-labs/argocd-operator/docs/usage/apps-in-any-namespace.md

 ```
 In this example:

-- Permissions are granted only to the specific namespace some-namespace.
+- Permissions are granted only to the specific namespace `some-namespace`.

 ## Granting Permissions to Namespaces Matching Wildcard Pattern